Cross-platform C SDK logo

 • Run/Debug->Launching->Terminate and Relaunch while launching.

-Another interesting environment to develop on Linux is Visual Studio Code.
+Another interesting environment to develop and debug is Visual Studio Code.
 With the appropriate extensions, it is possible to work in C/C++ with CMake in a very comfortable and fluid way.
-To install it:
+You have installers for all platforms, but it is also available from various package managers, for example apt-get:

 sudo apt-get install code